Policy on fines and appeals

 There may be occasions when you feel that a fine has been incurred unfairly, or when you may wish to discuss circumstances which you feel should mitigate the fine.
 In such cases you should ask to speak to a senior member of User Services staff as soon as possible.
 If you would prefer to discuss your case in confidence, please ask, and we will be happy to arrange for this.

 The senior member of staff will make a decision as to whether or not the fine should be paid.
 If it is decided that the fine has been incurred fairly and should be paid, you will be given the reasons for this.

 If you still feel that you should not have to pay the fine, you may lodge a formal appeal.
-This should be made in writing (either by email or letter) to David Summers, the Deputy Director of Library Services, explaining your case in detail and any extenuating circumstances.
+This should be made in writing (either by email or letter) to Liz Hartley, (Assistant Librarian - Operations and Services), explaining your case in detail and any extenuating circumstances.
 An Appeals Committee comprising the Deputy Director of Library Services or other authorised person and two other senior members of Library staff (but not including the member of staff who made the original decision) will normally consider this within seven days.

 You have a further right where you consider the Procedure adopted by the Appeals Committee (referred to above) to have been unfair for the matter to be heard by the University Dean.